ammaraziz/fuzee/README.md

 # Usage
 ### Hash your password

-To log into fuzee, create a hash of your password:
+1. Generate a hash of your password.
+Type the following into your console:

      openssl::md5("mypassword")

+Where `mypassword` is the password to log into fuzee.
+Output will look like:

     % [1] "34819d7beeabb9260a5c854bc85b3e44"

-Store this as `password`:
+Copy this hash, store it in a variable called `password`:

     password = "34819d7beeabb9260a5c854bc85b3e44"

+Do not store your password in plain text.
+Use the hashed string.

-### Export All button
+### Download All Data

+To download all data in a zip format, similar to the `Export All` button on Fuzee:

     fuzee(username = 'moe.doe@@email.com',
           password = password,
           file = 'Desktop/all.zip')

 Where `file` is the directory/filename to save the zip file.

+To uncompress the zip file in R, run the following:

+    unzip(zipfile = "location/to/zipfile",
+		exdir = "location/to/extract",
+		overwrite = TRUE)

 ### Download individual datasets
 First authenticate using `auth` then download the dataset with `export_dataset`: